Back to blog

 Residency & Practical Details

-Paraguay has one of the simplest residency processes on Earth.
-No income requirements, no investment minimums, no language tests.
-Basic documents and about $1,500–$2,000 in fees get you permanent residency in 3–6 months.
-You can apply for citizenship after just 3 years — one of the fastest timelines anywhere.
+Paraguay has one of the most accessible residency processes globally.
+No income requirements, investment minimums, or language tests apply.
+Basic documents and approximately $1,500–$2,000 in fees produce permanent residency in 3–6 months.
+Citizenship applications are eligible after 3 years.

 4. Guatemala — Low Rates, Low Profile